NLeSC/guide/nlesc_specific/projects/project_planning.md

 A lot of decisions you will make along the line depend on the exact kind of project you are working on.
 Knowing the project and the place you are starting from is therefore an important initial step.

+Take the early phase to get to know the domain, and read up on the subject matter.
+Understanding the context of the project is not just important to make planning decisions, but it will also allow you to communicate better with your project partners.

 Are you doing an experimental project?
 Then estimating time to completion can be particularly difficult.
 Is the project simply an idea?
 Is it risky?
 What is the outcome of the project if a key hypothesis is wrong?